Why Does a Song Sound Happy or Sad? The Scale Behind It

 For listening: find the characteristic note

-Comparing similar scales in the dictionary helps you hear which note changes the mood.
+Comparing similar scales in the dictionary shows which note changes the mood.

 Common mistake